pkmaneri/react--interview--questiom/README.md

 # react--interview--questiom
+why need a react?
+-React allows developers to create large web applications that can change data, without reloading the page.
+The main purpose of React is to be fast, scalable, and simple.
+It works only on user interfaces in the application.
+This corresponds to the view in the MVC template.

 how virtual dom works?
 there are three simple steps
 A-whenever any underlying data changes,the entire ui is re-rendered in virtual dom representation.